daostack/arc/docs/contracts/controller/README.md

 provided by Arc:

 - [Controller](Controller.md) - A controller instance deployed for each DAO.
-- [UController](UController.md) - A single, universal controller instance deployed for may DAOs.
+- [UController](UController.md) - A single, universal controller instance deployed for many DAOs.

 #### Choosing an implementation